SAVE 25% ON EVERYTHING!* Enter code: TTS25 at the basket.

 Step 6

-Fold the box up along the fold lines in the order shown.
+Fold the box up along the fold lines.
+First fold it into a long square tube, then fold in the ends in the order shown.
 The dashed lines should be on the outside.
 Tape up all the seams with transparent sticky tape.
-Be careful not to block the slots with tape.
-(N.B.
-If you have painted the periscope you could glue up the seams instead; the sticky tape doesn’t stick as well to paint.)
+Be careful not to block the slots with take (Note: If you have painted the periscope, it is recommended to glue up the seams instead; the sticky tape doesn’t stick as well to paint).

 How to make a Periscope - D&T Stem class kit